Sabi\'a: Portuguese Large Language Models: Methodology

 \subsection{\model models}

 The LLaMA 7B and 65B models are decoder-only Transformer models~\cite{vaswani2017attention} with a similar architecture to PALM's~\cite{chowdhery2022palm}.
-The models were trained using a causal language modeling objective on a massive dataset sourced from webpages, code, books, and scientific papers, with the 7B model trained on 1 trillion tokens and the 65B model trained on 1.4 trillion tokens.
-The majority of the corpus consists of English text; however, it also contains Portuguese text, with the precise quantity not specified by the authors.
+The models were trained using a causal language modeling objective on a massive dataset sourced from webpages, code, books, and scientific papers.
+The 7B model was trained on 1 trillion tokens and the 65B model was trained on 1.4 trillion tokens.
+While the majority of the corpus is in English, it also includes an unspecified amount of Portuguese text.

-Starting from the LLaMA weights, we train the \model models on our Portuguese dataset (described in Section~\ref{sec:pretrained-data}) using the \texttt{t5x} and \texttt{seqio} frameworks~\cite{roberts2022scaling}.
+Starting from the LLaMA weights, we train the \model models on our Portuguese dataset (see Section~\ref{sec:pretrained-data}) using the \texttt{t5x} and \texttt{seqio} frameworks~\cite{roberts2022scaling}.
 Adhering closely to the hyperparameters used by PALM, we use the AdaFactor optimizer~\cite{shazeer2018adafactor} without factorization, a first-order momentum $\beta_1 = 0.9$, and a second-order momentum $\beta_2 = 1 - k^{-0.8}$, where $k$ represents the step number.
 We apply global norm clipping at 1.0 and dynamic weight decay of $lr^2$, with $lr$ denoting the current learning rate.

 Besides the standard causal language modeling loss, we use an auxiliary loss of $10^{-4} \log^2 (\sum_i e^{z_i})$, where $z$ are the logits, to decrease the likelihood of loss spikes at the 65B-parameter scale.
 The learning rate is linearly increased from 0 to 1e-3 over the initial 1,000 steps, followed by a constant learning rate of 1e-3 for an additional 9,000 steps.